 USDA Announcement Days

-On USDA report announcement days there is often a significant amount of information that market participants receive at the same time, causing large price fluctuations and larger than usual trading volumes.
+On USDA report announcement days there is often a significant amount of information that market participants receive at the same time, potentially causing large price fluctuations and larger than usual trading volumes.
 Therefore, in our analysis we also separate out days on which major USDA reports are released and calculate the same correlations described above.
 During our sample period, the USDA reports we include were released at 8:30 am CST, before the day trading session began.

 Treatment of Zero Changes

 We mentioned above that it is common to have multiple revisions to the order book on the same second (and consequently receive the same time-stamp in the data).
 The converse is also true, however.
 It is also common for a number of seconds to transpire before the top of the order book is revised.
 This results in our variables, log changes in best bid (offer), containing many zeros.
-How these zeros are distributed between the contracts is related to the concepts of liquidity-based activity verses information-based activity discussed in the conceptual framework above.
+How these zeros are distributed between the contracts is related to the concepts of liquidity-based activity versus information-based activity discussed in the conceptual framework above.

 To fix ideas consider the case where we intend to calculate the contemporaneous correlation between the nearby and the deferred contracts.
-There are four possibilities for the presence of zeros.
-On any time stamp one of four situations may be operative: 1) neither the nearby nor the deferred has a zero log change in the bid (offer), 2) either the nearby or the deferred has a zero log change in the bid (offer), but not both, or 3) both the nearby and the deferred have a zero log change in the bid (offer).
+There are three possibilities for the presence of zeros: 1) neither the nearby nor the deferred has a zero log change in the bid (offer), 2) either the nearby or the deferred has a zero log change in the bid (offer), but not both, or 3) both the nearby and the deferred have a zero log change in the bid (offer).

 Based on the definition of liquidity-based activity and information-based activity in the conceptual framework from above, we present a case for interpreting (1) as information-based activity, (2) liquidity-based activity, and (3) liquidity based activity.

-The intuition is that if both the nearby and deferred contracts experience a revision in the same direction, they are likely responding to the the arrival of information to the marketplace, and best bids (offers) adjusted accordingly.
+The intuition is that if both the nearby and deferred contracts experience a revision in the same direction, they are likely responding to the the arrival of information to the marketplace, and best bids (offers) adjust accordingly.
 This is in contrast to the case where one of the two contracts experienced a revision and the other contract had no change.
 If one contract experienced a revision in the best bid (offer) and the other did not, it is likely that the revision resulted from a liquidity based order in an effort to exit their position.

 If this intuition is correct, it is informative to consider only time-stamps for which both contracts experienced a revision - that is isolating what we are referring to as information-based activity.
 In the next section we will present results based on all data in our sample and the sub-sample where only the time-stamps for which both contracts experienced a non-zero revision to the top of the book are included as separate cases.